 - Enjoy singing and dancing with the children;

 - Developing the children's creative and motor skills through crafts such as painting, drawing, writing and colouring;

 - General upkeep of the school to keep it a pleasant environment in which to learn.

 Tourism is considered to be the sector of activity with the most potential in Zanzibar.
 There is a drive, through tourism, to reduce poverty, improve education, empower the young people, address the issues of gender inequality and to educate the communities to become more environmentally responsible.
 Volunteers get involved in teaching English to the local adults and young people who need to improve their communication skills in order to find employment within the tourism industry.
 Volunteers will also teach English to the adults from nearby villages, including the local football team, teenagers and local women's groups.

-Ramadan is an Islamic religious observance that takes place during the ninth month of the Islamic calendar, the month in which the Qur'an (occasionally written as Koran in non-Islamic cultures) was revealed to the Prophet Muhammad.
-It is the Islamic month of fasting, in which participating Muslims do not eat or drink anything from true dawn until sunset.
+Ramadan is an Islamic religious observance that takes place during the ninth month of the Islamic calendar, the month in which the Qur'an (occasionally written as Korgan in non-Islamic cultures) was revealed to the prophet Mohammed.
+It is the Islamic month of fasting, in which participating Muslims do not eat or drink anything from dawn to sunset.
 Fasting is meant to teach the person patience, sacrifice and humility.
 Ramadan is a time to fast for the sake of Allah and to offer more prayer than usual.
-During Ramadan Muslims ask forgiveness for past sins, pray for guidance and help in refraining from everyday evils and try to purify themselves through self-restraint and good deeds.
+During Ramadan Muslims ask forgiveness for past sins, pray for guidance and help in refraining from everyday eveils and try to purify themselves through self-restraint and good deeds.

 Term 1: 5 January - 27 March

 Holiday: 28 March - 6 April